 Future state concept for the scheduling tool.

 Original instructions screen before redesign.

-The audit showed that the onboarding screen had some real problems.
-Beyond just having too many scheduling rules, the whole thing was a mess—no headings, no visual hierarchy, just a wall of text.
-We were basically asking experts to read and remember everything at once, which was asking way too much.
+The audit showed the onboarding screen had real problems.
+Beyond too many scheduling rules, the whole thing was a mess—no headings, no visual hierarchy, just a wall of text.
+We were asking experts to read and remember everything at once.

 Redesigned instructions screen (first iteration) featuring clear headings and logical information grouping.

-My first try at redesigning it focused on clear headings and breaking up the information into logical chunks.
-But I still had too much content on there.
+My first try focused on clear headings and breaking up information into logical chunks.
+But I still had too much content.

 Refined instructions screen with reduced content to minimize information overload.

-After working with the visual design team, we got much more aggressive about cutting content to reduce the overwhelm.
+After working with the visual design team, we got much more aggressive about cutting content to reduce overwhelming experts.

+Future state concept for the scheduling tool.